Nintendo Switch system software: Open source components

+Features

+IPv6 support

+The version of the Nintendo Switch system software that runs on the Nintendo Switch 2 has IPv6 support, whereas the version that runs on the Nintendo Switch does not.
+There is no support for RFC 4941, thus as of version 20.1.5, all IPv6 packets disclose the uniquely identifiable MAC address if SLAAC is in use.
+Enabling IPv6 breaks 5GHz support, and support for RDNSS is absent.

 User interface

 Home screen

-The Nintendo Switch home screen has battery, internet and time information in the top right corner, and below it is a grid showing all software on the system, downloaded or physical.
-Underneath that it has shortcuts to OS functions such as Nintendo Switch Online, the News, eShop, Album, Controller settings, System Settings, and a Sleep Mode button.
-The Nintendo Switch home screen currently lacks an internet browser and a messaging system.
+The Nintendo Switch home screen has battery, Internet and time information in the top-right corner, and below it is a grid showing all software on the system, downloaded or physical.
+Underneath that it has shortcuts to OS functions such as Nintendo Switch Online, GameChat (on Nintendo Switch 2), the News, eShop, Album, GameShare, Controller settings, Virtual Game Cards, System Settings, and a Sleep Mode button.
+Unlike previous Nintendo systems, the Nintendo Switch home screen currently lacks a web browser and a messaging system.

 News

 The News function of the Nintendo Switch software allows users to read gaming news and advertisements provided by Nintendo and third-party developers.
 News is also displayed when the system is locked.

-The News interface was originally available in the 1.0.0 version of the software, however new headlines were not transmitted until the 2.0.0 update was released.
+The News interface was originally available in the 1.0.0 version of the software; however, new headlines were not transmitted until the 2.0.0 update was released.
 The 3.0.0 update revamped the News system, adding multiple news "channels" for different games that users can subscribe to.
 The news headlines that appear depend on which channels are subscribed to.
 The 4.0.0 update further improved the News screen, updating its layout.
 The 9.0.0 update added search support to the News channel, allowing users to narrow the list via filters or free text.
 The 10.0.0 update added a "Bookmark" feature, allowing users to save their favorite News articles.

+GameChat (Nintendo Switch 2)

+GameChat is a voice chat feature exclusive to the Nintendo Switch 2, similar to Discord and Skype.
+Up to 12 people can participate in a single chat room, and up to 4 people can use screen sharing at the same time.